sassoftware/devsascom-rest-api-samples/IoT/python/import-and-publish-projects/README.md

-# Create and Use Asset
+# Import, Publish, and Run Projects in a Kubernetes Cluster

 ## Overview

-This notebook leverages the IOT ESP API to import, publish and run projects on K8s clusters.
+This Jupyter Notebook uses the SAS Event Stream Processing Studio REST API and the SAS Event Stream Manager REST API to import, publish, and run projects in a Kubernetes cluster.

-In this notebook we will loop through all XML projects in xml_projects folder and do the following:
+Use this example when SAS Event Stream Processing is deployed with other SAS Viya platform products and you are using SAS Event Stream Processing 2023.08 or later.

+This Jupyter Notebook uses the project XML files in the `xml_projects` folder and performs the following tasks:
-1. Check if projects have already been imported
+1. Check whether the projects have already been imported to SAS Event Stream Processing Studio.
-2. If yes, import it using next version number.
-Otherwise import it normally with version 1
+2. If a project has been previously imported, then import it using the next version number.
+Otherwise, import the project as version 1.
-3. Make project public so all users can see it
+3. Make the projects public so that they are visible to all users.
-4. Publish project
-5. Synchronize projects from Studio to ESM
+4. Publish the projects from SAS Event Stream Processing Studio to SAS Event Stream Manager.
-6. Create ESM Deployment Cluster on which to run the projects
-7. Start projects on K8s cluster on ESM
+5. Synchronize the projects.
+6. Create a SAS Event Stream Manager deployment whose type is "Cluster".
+7. Run the projects in the Kubernetes cluster.
+This action creates and starts an ESP server for each project.

-## Prerequisites
+## Check Prerequisites

-#### XML Projects

-- This example will assume that at same level as this Jupyter Notebook there is an *xml_projects* folder with XML files representing proejcts the user wants to import and publish to ESP.
--
-#### Variables to assign

-- server - the SAS Viya server URL
-- username
-- password
-- chosen_deployment_name - the nmae of the ESM deployment cluster we want to create

-### Packages and Python Version
-- python 3
+Ensure that Python 3 is available and the following Python packages are available:
 - requests
 - json
 - epoch